studionone/autocomplete/README.md

 An autocomplete widget.
 Built to be as reusable as possible.
 Means a tiny bit more work for the instantiator, but hopefully flexible and simple enough to be used in different contexts.

 Clone this repository.
 Run `npm install` and `bower install`.
-From the command line just run `grunt`.
-This will start up a server at `localhost:8000`, run jasmine tests.
+Then run `grunt`.
+This will start up a server at `localhost:8000` and will run jasmine tests.
 Navigate to /index.html and you'll be presented with a sample of this autocomplete (see screenshot).
 It is running on local data, and should give you a good feel of what this autocomplete does.
 Tailor it to your needs and use it in your own project!

 ![autocomplete](/autocomplete-example.png)

+## Dependencies
+* jQuery

 ## Usage
 The AutoComplete widget is always instantiated with an html element.
 This element is expected to be an `input` element, as the user will type and be presented with a set of matched results.
 Other than the element, you will also want to set a threshold of character that must be typed before the Autocomplete will start fetching results.
 By default this is set at 2, but you can override that.